deNBI/cloud-user-docs/wiki/Compute_Center/Berlin.md

 ```console
 ssh {A_Friendly_Name_For_Your_VM}
 ```

-#### Setting up a SOCKS proxy
-In some cases it would also make sense to configure a permanent SOCKS proxy to communicate with your VMs behind the jumphost, e.g. when using web applications etc. As long as you have an open SOCKS connection to the jumphost you can directly connect to your VMs from a different console.
-In the following example socat is used but also netcat (nc) works in a similar way.
-Add the following lines to your **local ~/.ssh/config**:

-    # Access to the de.NBI jumphost
-    Host denbi-jumphost-01.bihealth.org
-      # Use your LifeScience login name
-      User LifeScienceLogin
-      # Use your ssh-key file
-      IdentityFile YOUR-SSH-KEY-FILE
-      # Open a SOCKS proxy locally to tunnel traffic into the cloud environment
-      DynamicForward localhost:7777
-      # Forward locally managed keys to the VMs which are behind the jumphosts
-      ForwardAgent yes
-      # Send a keep-alive packet to prevent the connection from beeing terminated
-      ServerAliveInterval 120

-    # Access to de.NBI cloud floating IP networks via SOCKS Proxy
-    Host 10.57.*.*
-      # Tunnel all requests through dynamic SOCKS proxy
-      ProxyCommand /usr/bin/socat - socks4a:localhost:%h:%p,socksport=7777 or socks5h:localhost:%h %p,socksport=7777
-      # Use your ssh-key file
-      IdentityFile YOUR-SSH-KEY-FILE
-      # Forward locally managed keys
-      ForwardAgent yes
-      # Send a keep-alive packet to prevent the connection from beeing terminated
-      ServerAliveInterval 120

 ## Storage Management

 ### Creating and Attaching Volumes

 Use volumes to add more persistent disk space to a VM.
 A volume can only be attached to one VM at a time but will persist even after the VM is deleted.